 Objective 1: Develop and test innovative methods for co-development and implementation of interventions to create healthier food environments across different retail settings.

 To achieve this we have drawn on researchers’ previous work and developed a cyclical, staged approach, based on a continuous quality improvement process, combining four innovative technologies into one streamlined process: CO-creation and evaluation of food environments to Advance Community Health (COACH).
-This will be tested as part of meeting our second objective.

 Objective 2: Determine the central factors that influence initiative adoption and implementation.
 To satisfy this objective we will explore the gaps that exists in the translation of evidence to practice in different settings and contexts.
 Projects include: